 Rabbi Erica Asch, Assistant Director

-Erica Asch is the spiritual leader of Congregation Beth El in Augusta, Maine.
+Erica Asch is the spiritual leader of Congregation Beth El in Augusta, Maine, and the Hillel advisor and Jewish chaplain at Colby.
 She received her rabbinic ordination from Hebrew Union College-Jewish Institute of Religion in 2008 and then took a position as a community organizer with the Industrial Areas Foundation, the first rabbi to do so directly out of rabbinical school.
 After three years with IAF, she served as an assistant rabbi at Temple Sinai in Washington, D.C., before moving to Augusta in June 2013.